 Educational requirements for school nurses vary widely from state to state, so you should carefully research your state's laws at your state Department of Education before selecting a nursing education program.
 Every state requires that school nurses hold a registered nursing license (RN).
-(See the list of RN schools on our sister site to find RN programs.)
 Most states require a bachelor's degree, and some require a master's.
 Some school nurses choose to get an interdisciplinary education and hold a master's degree in education, public health or counseling.

 In general, in one to two years, you can complete an associate's degree or nursing certificate program, which typically includes a school nurse internship.
 You will find specialized school nurse training programs at 4-year colleges and universities and at vocational schools, some of which offer courses online.

 As with school nurse educational requirements, certification standards for school nurses vary from state to state, with some states requiring national school nurse certification.
 The National Board for Certification of School Nurses (NBCSN) offers a higher level, national certification to registered nurses who meet these requirements:

 - Hold a bachelor's degree in nursing or a health related field